10 Dividend ETFs to Buy for a Diversified Portfolio

 - Expense ratio: 0.39%

-Before China's coronavirus struck, many in the asset management business believed emerging markets would have a bounce-back year in 2020.
+Before the coronavirus struck, many in the asset management business believed emerging markets would have a bounce-back year in 2020.

 "The gap between rates of economic growth in developed markets and emerging markets is likely to widen in favor of emerging markets in 2020," Lazard Asset Management said in its January 2020 Outlook on Emerging Markets.
 "The two growth rates had been moving closer together in recent years, but emerging markets could easily start to pull away as the effects of US tax cuts in 2017 continue to fade."

-FNDE currently has 300 holdings, the top 10 of which account for 28% of the fund's assets.
+FNDE currently has roughly 360 holdings, the top 10 of which account for 21% of the fund's assets.
 Those stocks include Russian energy giant Gazprom (GZPFY), Taiwan Semiconductor (TSM) and China Construction Bank (CICHY).
-Like many emerging-market funds, it's most heavily weighted in China (27%), followed by Taiwan (18%) and Russia (15%).
-It's also extremely concentrated in financials and energy, which together make up nearly half the fund.
+Like many emerging-market funds, it's most heavily weighted in China (30%), followed by Taiwan (20%) and Russia (12%).
+It's also extremely concentrated in financials and energy, which together make up about 45% of assets.

-You also get one of the heftiest yields among these 10 dividend ETFs, at 3.7%, which is more than double the S&P 500's yield right now.
+You also get one of the heftiest yields among these 10 dividend ETFs, at 4.8%, which is roughly triple the S&P 500's yield right now.

 Vanguard FTSE Developed Markets ETF